-The Company has conducted a significant amount of laboratory work and released a Preliminary Economic Assessment (PEA) on the production of a waste free green alumina that would be an environmentally friendly alternative to the current production of alumina using bauxite that generates a by-product waste known as red mud that has significant disposal issues.
-Hudson's alumina product would not only have no waste but it will also have valuable by-products resulting from the production phase.
+Through R&D the Company has conducted a significant amount of laboratory test work and released a Preliminary Economic Assessment (PEA) on the production of "waste free "green" alumina that would be an environmentally friendly alternative to the current production from alumina using bauxite that generates a by-product waste known as "red mud" that has significant disposal issues.
+Hudson's alumina product would not only have zero waste but will also have valuable by-products resulting from the production phase.
+The Company is in the process of producing smelter grade alumina samples which will be used for evaluation purposes by potential partners.